Electrical Breakdown of Excitonic Insulator: Polarized Mean Field Theory

 The four terms in Eq. \eqref{eq:tot-energy} could be viewed as kinetic, polarization, Hartree, and Fock energies separately.
-Hartree energy is just the charging energy of the two-layer capacitor with the electron/hole number density (exciton density) $n_{ex}=1/\mathcal{V}\sum_{\bm{k}}\rho_{ee\bm{k}}$.
-The relative density matrix $\tilde{\rho}$ is used in the Fock energy expression to avoid double counting problems\cite {shimSpinorbitInteractionsBilayer2009}.
-For numerical convenience, a periodic boundary condition is assumed, and the polarization energy is calculated with the help of the expectation value of many-body position operators defined on a ring geometry\cite{restaQuantumMechanicalPositionOperator1998}, which is just a discrete form of Berry phase \cite{zakBerryPhaseEnergy1989,vanderbiltElectricPolarizationBulk1993a, King-Smith1993}.
-This form of polarization energy functional has already been used to calculate the electrical properties of insulators in the literature\cite{nunesBerryphaseTreatmentHomogeneous2001,souzaFirstPrinciplesApproachInsulators2002,iniguezFirstprinciplesStudyMathrmBiScO2003}.
-On the other hand, for the open boundary problem, the polarization energy functional should be written in real space by Wannier functions\cite{nunesRealSpaceApproachCalculation1994,fernandezInitioStudyDielectric1998} which can be more complex.
+The Hartree energy is just the charging energy of the two-layer capacitor with the electron/hole density (exciton density) $n_{ex}=1/\mathcal{V}\sum_{\bm{k}}\rho_{ee\bm{k}}$.
+The relative density matrix $\tilde{\rho}$ is used in the Fock energy expression to avoid the double counting problem\cite {shimSpinorbitInteractionsBilayer2009}.
+For numerical convenience, a periodic boundary condition is assumed, and the polarization energy is calculated with the help of the expectation value of many-body position operators defined on a ring geometry\cite{restaQuantumMechanicalPositionOperator1998}, which is just a discrete form of Berry phase \cite{zakBerryPhaseEnergy1989, vanderbiltElectricPolarizationBulk1993a, King-Smith1993}.
+This form of polarization energy functional has already been used to calculate the electrical properties of insulators in the literature\cite{nunesBerryphaseTreatmentHomogeneous2001, souzaFirstPrinciplesApproachInsulators2002, iniguezFirstprinciplesStudyMathrmBiScO2003}.
+On the other hand, for the open boundary problem, the polarization energy functional should be written in real space by Wannier functions\cite{nunesRealSpaceApproachCalculation1994,fernandezInitioStudyDielectric1998}.